AMC Pacer: Powertrain

 The "outside of the box" thinking incorporated by AMC in the Pacer as the first "wide, small car" attempted to capture a revolutionary change in the marketplace, but a radical departure from what was accepted by consumers as "good styling" was a risky strategy.
 Only the largest firms can stick with a radical element until it "grows", and the automaker's dominance in the marketplace may eventually establish it as a standard feature.
 However, by the late 1970s the styling research axiom no longer applied that if a car with some controversial styling was liked by at least half of the potential market segment; then chances were good that this feature was a differential advantage for the manufacturer.
 The AMC Pacer incorporated many controversial styling and design innovations that led to its market failure after five model years.

-American Motors developed the Pacer by identifying emerging trends and design technologies, but it faced a small window of opportunity since a product that comes out either too early or too late can fail even if the opportunity was there initially.
-A further complication was the purchasing dynamics and the Pacer's design was focused on maximizing the internal sense of space, while the market focused on external dimensions.
+American Motors developed the Pacer by identifying emerging trends and design technologies.
+Still, it faced a small window of opportunity since a product that comes out either too early or too late can fail even if the opportunity was there initially.
+A further complication was the purchasing dynamics.
+The Pacer's design was focused on maximizing the internal sense of space, while the market focused on external dimensions.
 Many of the attributes the Pacer incorporated became the goal of all manufacturers in the two decades that followed.

-With an uncommonly wide and short body for a small car, the Pacer's design is still controversial, while its engines did not contribute to fuel economy.
+With an uncommonly wide and short body for a small car, the Pacer's design remains controversial, and its engines did not improve fuel economy.
 Nevertheless, "the foresight by Teague and AMC was correct" with approaches to meet the evolving U.S. government regulations covering automobiles (such as the Highway Safety Act of 1970 and the new National Highway Traffic Safety Administration).